-Overview of Oracle Application Development Framework Mobile
+Overview of Oracle ADF Mobile Browser Client

-This chapter provides an overview of Oracle Application Development Framework Mobile (ADF Mobile).
+This chapter provides an overview of Oracle Application Development Framework Mobile (ADF Mobile) browser client.

-- Section 1.1, "Introduction to ADF Mobile" - Section 1.2, "Supported Mobile Browsers"
+- Section 1.1, "Introduction to ADF Mobile Browser Client" - Section 1.2, "Supported Mobile Browsers"

-1.1 Introduction to ADF Mobile
+1.1 Introduction to ADF Mobile Browser Client

-Oracle Application Development Framework Mobile (ADF Mobile) is a standards-based framework that enables the rapid development of enterprise mobile applications.
-Oracle Fusion Middleware 11g release 1 of ADF Mobile extends Oracle ADF to browsers running on mobile devices.
-Because ADF Mobile is built upon the component model of Java Server Faces (JSF), you can quickly develop applications for mobile browsers.
-ADF Mobile's mobile-specific extensions to JSF enable you to develop mobile applications using the same methodologies for developing JSF applications for the desktop.
+Oracle Application Development Framework Mobile (ADF Mobile) browser client is a standards-based framework that enables the rapid development of enterprise mobile applications.
+Oracle Fusion Middleware 11g release 1 of ADF Mobile browser client extends Oracle ADF to browsers running on mobile devices.
+Because ADF Mobile browser client is built upon the component model of Java Server Faces (JSF), you can quickly develop applications for mobile browsers.
+ADF Mobile browser client's mobile-specific extensions to JSF enable you to develop mobile applications using the same methodologies for developing JSF applications for the desktop.

-When developing an ADF Mobile application, you need not focus on the limitations or capabilities of different browsers, as ADF Mobile enables you to develop applications that function properly on different browser types.
-The ADF Mobile renderer ensures that contents can be consumed correctly by the target browser.
+When developing an ADF Mobile browser client application, you need not focus on the limitations or capabilities of different browsers, as ADF Mobile browser client enables you to develop applications that function properly on different browser types.
+The ADF Mobile browser client renderer ensures that contents can be consumed correctly by the target browser.
 It handles the variations in both browser implementations of HTML, JavaScript, CSS, DOM, XMLHttpRequest, and in system performance.
-For example, if a browser does not support XMLHttpRequest and is incapable of posting a partial page request to a server, ADF Mobile's support for AJAX (Asynchronous JavaScript and XML) enables the application to revert automatically to a full page submit so that the same page functions whether the browser supports XMLHttpRequest or not.
+For example, if a browser does not support XMLHttpRequest and is incapable of posting a partial page request to a server, ADF Mobile browser client's support for AJAX (Asynchronous JavaScript and XML) enables the application to revert automatically to a full page submit so that the same page functions whether the browser supports XMLHttpRequest or not.

-Note: For Oracle Fusion Middleware 11g release 1, ADF Mobile requires HTML and JavaScript support.
+Note: For Oracle Fusion Middleware 11g release 1, ADF Mobile browser client requires HTML and JavaScript support.